pgexporter/pgexporter/doc/man/pgexporter.conf.5.rst

   M or MB (megabytes), G or GB (gigabytes).
   Default is 256k

+bridge
+  The bridge port

+bridge_cache_max_age
+  The number of seconds to keep in cache a Prometheus (bridge) response.
+  If set to zero, the caching will be disabled.
+Can be a string with a suffix, like ``2m`` to indicate 2 minutes.
+  Default is 0 (disabled)

+bridge_cache_max_size
+  The maximum amount of data to keep in cache when serving Prometheus responses.
+Changes require restart.
+  This parameter determines the size of memory allocated for the cache even if bridge_cache_max_age or bridge are disabled.
+Its value, however, is taken into account only if bridge_cache_max_age is set to a non-zero value.
+Supports suffixes: B (bytes), the default if omitted, K or KB (kilobytes), M or MB (megabytes), G or GB (gigabytes).
+  Default is 1M

 management
   The remote management port.
 Default is 0 (disabled)